Switching energy suppliers has never been easier. It is now so common that a whole industry has developed to help us make the change

 What do I do once I’ve chosen a new deal?

-Once you’ve chosen a new deal on the comparison site, you just need to follow the links and the new energy supplier will switch things over.
-If you’d prefer, you can call the new supplier and switch over the phone.
-You don’t even have to inform your old supplier you are switching.
+Once you’ve chosen a new deal on a comparison site, simply follow the links and your new energy supplier will switch everything over.
+You can also call the new supplier and do the switch over the phone.
+You don’t even have to inform your old supplier you are leaving.
 Just take a meter reading on the day you switch, and keep it safe.
 The reading will be required by the new supplier, to make sure you aren’t paying for energy used before the switch.

 Can I still switch if I use a pre-payment meter?